 - 6.15.1 Choke coils shall be provided at the battery end if Grade Crossing train detection is used anywhere within the confines of a DC track circuit.
-This applies to DC track circuit battery feed and track circuit relay feed where the relay coil is 1 ohm or less. - 6.15.2 Design contractor shall design the track filters following manufacturer's instructions if Grade Crossing train detection is in the vicinity of the coded track circuit.
+This applies to DC track circuit battery feed, and track circuit relay feed where the relay coil is 1 ohm or less. - 6.15.2 Design contractor shall design the track filters following the manufacturer's instructions if Grade Crossing train detection is in the vicinity of the coded track circuit. - 6.15.3 Design and installation space for 60 Hz and associated harmonic filters must be provisioned.
+Their optional wiring must be shown on the plans, and installation instructions must be left in the logbook.
+This filter may be needed if there is power grid induction into the rails post-installation and commissioning.